akashkw/central-beheer-offices/index.md

 These connected boxes form natural pathways in a grid-like manner, only tilted at an axis from the parking lot and train station.
 (3)

+### Printed Sources
+#### Polyvalence: The Competence of Form and Space with Regard to Different Interpretations
+This article describes the concept of polyvalence in architecture, and how it pertains to the Centraal Beheer Offices.
+Essentially, one can design a building to be perfectly tailored to the needs of the client, but this can result in overfitting and a lack of flexibility.
+On the other side of the spectrum, a space can be so devoid of tailoring that it borders on useless and bland for most purposes.
+The concept of polyvalence is to remain general enough to account for unexpected constraints and flexibility, while considering multiple of the primary uses of a space.
+The boxes in this building are polyvalent spaces, being used for offices, bathrooms, coffee shops, and more.
+(5)

 ## Sources Cited
 1. Hertzberger, Herman.
 “Centraal Beheer Offices, Apeldoorn.”
 AHH, Architecturrstudio HH, www.ahh.nl/index.php/en/projects2/12-utiliteitsbouw/85-centraal-beheer-offices-apeldoorn